 Weekend classroom sessions (Friday and Saturday), held every six weeks on campus, enhance the quality of the learning experience.
 Students typically enroll in two courses in the fall, winter, spring and summer terms (12-week terms) for program completion in under two years.

-The UM-Flint MBA program is accredited by AACSB-International.
-AACSB in the highest accrediting body for business schools worldwide.
-Only 12% of business scholls are accredited by AASCB.
+The UM-Flint MSA program is accredited by AACSB-International.
+AACSB is the highest accrediting body for business schools worldwide.
+Only 12% of business schools are accredited by AACSB.
 In accordance with AACSB, we subscribe to the highest standards in management education.
 We prepare students to contribute to their organizations, the larger society and to grow personally and professionally throughout their careers.
 For more information, visit www.aacsb.edu.